Tuition & Fees

 Application fees are non-refundable.
-Eighty percent of the student's semester enrollment fee may be refunded if he withdraws within the first 30 days of the semester.
+80% of the semester enrollment fee may be refunded if the student withdraws within the first 30 days of the semester.
 After 30 days, the semester enrollment fee is non-refundable.
-Tuition fees are one-hundred percent refundable within the first 30 days provided that no coursework has been graded.
-After 30 days, no more than eighty percent of the tuition fee will be refundable.
-The exact amount may be predicated on the amount of the course the student completed and is at the discretion of the Dean.
+Tuition is 100% refundable within the first 30 days, provided that no coursework has been graded.
+After 30 days, no more than 80% of tuition will be refundable.
+The exact amount of the refund may be predicated on the amount of the course the student completed and is at the discretion of the Dean.

 RBS receives financial support from individuals and churches that view the preparation of gospel laborers as a facet of the Great Commission.
 Consequently, the seminary can provide theological training at a reduced rate.
 Currently, RBS charges the student a nominal tuition of $60 per credit hour, along with a semester enrollment fee of $500 per semester.
 The more quickly the student is able to complete his degree the lower his overall expenses will be.
 Every student whose church supports RBS for at least $2,000 per year will be exempt from tuition expenses (see Church Partnership Program for more information).